Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Related Literature

-Among the studies that consider latent ridership, the first systematic study of ODMTS with rider adoption awareness was reported by \citet{Basciftci2020}.
-This study indicates that a bilevel optimization framework needs to be utilized to model the problem to ensure a fair design for the transit system, and the optimization model includes a personalized choice model which associates adoption choices with the time and cost of trips in the ODMTS.
-In a follow-up study, the choice model was then redesigned such that the rider preferences solely depend on trip convenience under a fixed pricing strategy of the transit agency \citep{Basciftci2021}.
-Together these two studies provide significant insights into the design of exact algorithms that decompose and solve the problem under different choice model assumptions.
-Moreover, detailed case studies with realistic data are also conducted to demonstrate the advantages and practicability of the bilevel approaches and the exact algorithms.
-However, the combinatorial nature of the exact algorithms present a significant challenge for solving large-scale ODMTS-DA problems.
-In order to overcome this challenge, this paper proposes several heuristics that iteratively solve the problem while considering the ODMTS-DFD problem and the choice model separately.
+A bilevel formulation is a mathematical program where certain variables are constrained by the solution of another optimization problem, as described by \citet{kleinert2021survey}.
+This approach is valuable for modeling hierarchical decision processes and has extensive applications in transportation.
+Among the studies that consider latent ridership, \citet{Basciftci2020, basciftci2023capturing} introduced rider adoption awareness to the design of On-Demand Multimodal Transit System (ODMTS).
+These studies indicate that a bilevel optimization framework needs to be utilized to model the problem to ensure a fair design for the transit system that provides accessible transit services to the areas with existing demand and potential demand.
+The optimization model includes a personalized choice model which associates adoption choices with the time and cost of trips in the ODMTS.
+These two studies and a follow-up study \citep{guan2024path} provide significant insights into the design of methods that solve the problem under different choice model assumptions.
+However, these methods still encounter computational challenges in efficiently solving large-scale problems.
+Building on these studies, this paper presents a generalized bilevel formulation applicable to a broad range of transit network design problems with latent demand by allowing more comprehensive choice and price models, while proposing heuristic algorithms providing desirable properties of the optimal designs with improved computational efficiency.